Vengat-P/DOM-Memory-Game-task/readme.md

-# HTML And Tailwind Landing Page Task
+# MEMORY GAME Using Javascript

 ## Overview
 Create a simple cardflip memory game using **HTML**,**CSS** And **javascript**.